 NOTE: Message format and protocol defined in this clause can be used if the communication between the constrained device and the MSGin5G GW UE is not based on PC5 / NR-PC5.

-Editor's note: How CoAP message is routed from constrained device to MSGin5G UE is FFS.
+NOTE: How the CoAP request/response is routing to from constrained UE to the MSGin5G Gateway UE is implementation specific.